Book Review: With You Always

 Men like this never show their true stripes in the beginning.
 They wait until they have a firm hold on you before they show you who they really are.

-This book is a warning to all women to keep your eyes open, to avoid being too trusting.
+This book warns all women to keep their eyes open and avoid being too trusting.
 Never throw caution to the wind.

 About The Author: